 Arnold Mindell’s process psychology therapy is a holistic approach that combines elements of depth psychology, body psychology, transpersonal psychology and systemic therapy.
 It focuses on working with the body, emotions, symbols and the therapeutic relationship as key elements in the process of healing and personal transformation.

-Body Awareness: Mindell placed great emphasis on awareness of the body and somatic experience as crucial to the therapeutic process.
+Mindell placed great emphasis on body awareness and somatic experience as crucial to the therapeutic process.
 He believed that the body stores information and experiences that can be crucial to understanding mental problems.

-Process approach: Mindell focused on the dynamics of mental and emotional processes, rather than static personality structures.
+Mindell focused on the dynamics of mental and emotional processes instead of static personality structures.
 He believed that therapy should focus on the client’s current experience and the processes that lead to change.

 The Lodz School of Gestalt Psychotherapy encourages the exploration of differences in modalities and, in keeping with its values, would like to affectionately emphasize that we see them as a richness and a choice for a wide range of people interested in becoming psychotherapists.
 We are open to creative exchanges and creative consonance in the therapeutic field.